cocoon2wong/Project-Jocker/README.md

 Instruction for the `argtype`:

-- Args with `argtype='STATIC'` indicates that their values can not be changed once after training.
+- Args with `argtype='STATIC'` indicate that their values can not be changed once after training.
-  The program will not parse these args to overwrite the saved values when test the model.
+  When testing the model, the program will not parse these args to overwrite the saved values.
-- Args with `argtype='DYNAMIC'` indicates that their values can be changed anytime.
+- Args with `argtype='DYNAMIC'` indicate that their values can be changed anytime.
-  The program will try to first parse inputs from the terminal, and then try to load from the saved `json` file.
+  The program will try to first parse inputs from the terminal and then try to load from the saved `json` file.
-- Args with `argtype='TEMPORARY'` indicates that these values will not be saved into `json` files.
+- Args with `argtype='TEMPORARY'` indicate that these values will not be saved into `json` files.
   The program will parse these args from the terminal at each time.

 <!-- DO NOT CHANGE THIS LINE -->
 ### Basic args

 - `--K_train`, type=`int`, argtype=`STATIC`.
-  Number of multiple generations when training.
+  The number of multiple generations when training.
 This arg only works for multiple-generation models.
   The default value is `10`.
 - `--K`, type=`int`, argtype=`DYNAMIC`.
-  Number of multiple generations when test.
+  Number of multiple generations when testing.
 This arg only works for multiple-generation models.
   The default value is `20`.
 - `--anntype`, type=`str`, argtype=`STATIC`.
   Model's predicted annotation type.
-Canbe `'coordinate'` or `'boundingbox'`.
+Can be `'coordinate'` or `'boundingbox'`.
   The default value is `'coordinate'`.
 - `--auto_dimension`, type=`int`, argtype=`TEMPORARY`.
   Choose whether to handle the dimension adaptively.
 It is now only used for silverballers models that are trained with annotation type `coordinate` but want to test on datasets with annotation type `boundingbox`.